With his deep knowledge of both electronics and truck camping, we talked to Jim Tomblin about camper batteries and truck

 Some individuals switch to six-volt batteries.
 It takes two of them to get 12 volts.
 The six-volt, “Golf Cart” batteries are the ones of choice.
 They can be discharged deeper than the above mentioned and have a longer life.
 Again the physical size will sometimes be a problem so check carefully.

 Jim: There are two reasons why you would want to replace your batteries.
 First, you may decide that you need more capacity.
 And second, if your batteries have aged or they haven’t been taken care of, you may want to replace your batteries.
-Batteries over six-months old can begin to fade.
+Camper batteries over six-months old can begin to fade.
 You’ll know if your batteries are too weak because they will only last a couple of hours when you are out camping.
 Always replace your batteries as a pair.
 It is not good to have one weaker and one stronger.

 TCM: How do you properly maintain your batteries?

 Jim: When you get fresh batteries, check the fluid/electrolyte levels every month or so with a hydrometer.
 When electrolyte is low use distilled water to refill.
 If everything is okay for a few months and there has been no need for distilled water, then checking every six months should be okay.
 Different brands of converter/chargers treat the batteries differently.
 How often you discharge and charge makes a difference as to the fluid/ electrolyte levels.

 You want to make sure that the electrolyte is covering the battery plates.
 There’s a fill-ring in the batteries.
 Fill your batteries to that level.
 If my fluid levels are slightly down from the ring I usually will not fill them.
 My batteries only need filling about once a year.